 Senior School Scholarships

 Scholarship recipients are also eligible for bursary assistance, if the amount of the scholarship is insufficient to enable them to attend the school.
-Scholarships are renewable each year, provided the recipient maintains good academic standing, participates in school life and meets all other requirements of the school.
+Scholarships are renewable each year, provided the recipient maintains good academic standing, participates in school life and meets all other school requirements.
 In addition, Bermudian students who have shown outstanding academic and all-round achievement are eligible for the Frederick Sydney Smith ’31 Scholarships which are awarded annually through the HSBC Bank Bermuda.
 These scholarships range from $5,000 - $40,000.

 Bursaries are grants funded by donations and the school’s Endowment Funds.
 Donations are made to the Annual Fund by alumni, individuals and foundations that support the Albert College philosophy and wish to provide the opportunity for talented and deserving students to attend the school.
 Bursaries are awarded by the school and carry no obligation of repayment; although, it is hoped that beneficiaries will, in the future, become donors to the Annual Fund.
 Some bursaries carry a citation recognizing the various individual attributes which contribute to a well-rounded student population.
 Bursaries are renewable each year, provided the recipient maintains good academic and social standing.
 However, all families must reapply annually.
 Albert College is a member of the Financial Aid for Canadian Students (FACS) program.